COVID-19 Updates: Taking steps to return to normal.

 Call 911 if you or someone you know is being abused and is in immediate danger.

-Call the Protection for Persons in Care (PPC) reporting line to report the abuse of an adult client receiving care or support services from publicly funded service providers.
+Call the PPC reporting line to report the abuse of an adult client receiving care or support services from a service provider identified in the Protection for Persons in Care (PPC) Act, or the PPC Regulation.

 Phone: 1-888-357-9339